jhuckaby/simplebot/README.md

 	URBAN term
 This uses the Urban Dictionary API to locate a suitable definition for a term.
 The result is emitted to the current channel.
 Beware: Urban Dictionary can be very NSFW.
 Use this at your own risk.
 Remember, you can restrict access for any command to be owner only: !access set urban owner

+### XKCD

+	XKCD
+This grabs the latest comic title and image from xkcd.com.

 ## Copyright and Legal